moac123/sturents/README.md

 We bill by the hour."

+ - Don't know if is the right approach but i'm adding an extra layer of security by storing the current session token when the user logs-in, now even if the token is valid the attacker would need the users credentials

 ----

 "Hi it's Dave in QA.
 I emailed you last week to ask if passwords were case sensitive because that meets our current